Whole-body motion planning and safety-critical control for aerial manipulation: Experimental Results

-The aerial manipulation platform combines a fully actuated hexacopter and a 3-DOF robot arm.
-The 3.50 kg hexacopter, based on a DJI F550 frame, uses six 9-inch APC LPB09045MR propellers, KDE2314XF-965 motors with KDEXF-UAS35 ESCs, and custom 3D-printed thrust-tilting mounts set at $\alpha_p$ = $15 {}^{\circ}$.
+Our AM combines a fully actuated hexacopter and a 3-DOF robot arm.
+The 3.5 kg hexacopter, based on a DJI F550 frame, uses six 9-inch APC LPB09045 propellers, KDE2314XF-965 motors with KDEXF-UAS35 ESCs, and custom 3D-printed thrust-tilting mounts.
 Power is supplied by separate 4S (Intel NUC) and 6S (ESCs) LiPo batteries.
-The arm uses three ROBOTIS Dynamixel XM430 actuators via a U2D2 interface.
-An Intel NUC running Ubuntu 20.04 and ROS Noetic handles control and OptiTrack-based navigation, while motor speeds are governed by a custom Pixhawk 4.
-An industrial fan is utilized to simulate wind conditions, and the parameter values are listed in Table \ref{table: planner parameters}.

-As illustrated in Fig. \ref{fig: experimental setting}(a), obstacle 1 is a blue cuboid (0.4 m $\times$ 0.31 m $\times$ 1.03 m), obstacle 2 is a brown cuboid (0.48 m $\times$ 0.39 m $\times$ 1.27 m), and obstacle 3 is a white cylinder (radius 0.29 m, height 0.72 m).
-The poses of all obstacles and the target object are measured using the OptiTrack motion capture system.
+The arm uses three ROBOTIS XM430 actuators via a U2D2 interface.
+An Intel NUC running Ubuntu 20.04 and ROS Noetic handles control and OptiTrack-based navigation, while ESCs are governed by a Pixhawk 4.
+An industrial fan is utilized to simulate wind gusts, and parameter values are listed in Table \ref{table: planner parameters}.
+As illustrated in Fig. \ref{fig: experimental setting}(a), obstacle 1 is a blue cuboid (0.4 $\times$ 0.31 $\times$ 1.03 $m^3$), obstacle 2 is a brown cuboid (0.48 $\times$ 0.39 $\times$ 1.27 $m^3$), and obstacle 3 is a white cylinder (radius 0.29 m, height 0.72 m).
+The poses of all obstacles and the target object are measured using the OptiTrack.
+The vehicle takes off and deploys the robot arm to its fully extended configuration ($\boldsymbol{\theta} = \boldsymbol{0_{3\times1}}$).
+Subsequently, the path planning algorithm is activated, after which the vehicle follows the generated trajectory, guides the end-effector through the ring affixed to the target, ascends to grasp it, and returns to the initial position.